-It’s a lot easier to buy a tent for one or two people than it is for a crowd.
+It’s a lot easier to buy a tent for one or two people than for a crowd.
 Tents have rated capacities, but as the diagrams usually indicate, that means just enough room to fit sleeping bags on the floor.
-There are many scenarios when buying two or three smaller tents will be a better choice than trying to find one tent to hold everyone.
+There are many scenarios when buying two or three smaller tents will be a better choice than finding one tent to hold everyone.

 The little things will matter more the longer your camping trips.
 Rain flies are separate outer layers that help keep the inside of the tent dry and also can offer some protection from the sun and wind.
 Vestibules are short hatchway-style entries – usually without floors – where you can store wet boots and other gear.
 Extra doors are convenient when the tent is packed with people to lessen the chance of stepping on someone when you have to step outside the tent.
 Windows and screens in tents are primarily to aid ventilation, but be sure they don’t compromise rain protection.
 Other tent niceties can include pockets, gear lofts, and integrated LED lighting.

-This point doesn’t relate to choosing a tent, but it’s the most important thing you can after you bring your new tent home.
-Practice setting your tent up at least once before you go on a trip with family or friends.
+This point doesn’t relate to choosing a tent, but it’s the most important thing you can do after bringing your new tent home.
+Practice setting your tent up at least once before going on a trip with family or friends.
 The second or third time you put up a tent is usually much shorter and less frustrating than the initial effort.
-Some tents are literally a snap to erect, but more often, you’ll benefit from a little practice.
+Some tents are a snap to erect, but more often, you’ll benefit from a little practice.